-Kentucky Kentucky, Chief Justice John Minton Jr. Letter to state judges and court clerks Chief Justice John Minton Jr. told state's judges and court crelease jail inmates "as quickly as we can" noting, "jails are susceptible to worse-case scenarios due to the close proximi people and the number of pre-existing conditions," and that have the responsibility "to work with jailers and other count Chief Justice John Minton Jr. told state's judges and court clerks to release jail inmates "as quickly as we can" noting, "jails are susceptible to worse-case scenarios due to the close proximity of people and the number of pre-existing conditions," and that courts have the responsibility "to work with jailers and other county officials Maine State of Maine Superior Court, Chief Justice Mullen and District Court Chief Judge Sparaco and Deputy Chief Judge French Emergency Order The Superior Court and District Court ordered all trial courts to immediately vacate all outstanding warrants for unpaid fines, restitution, fees, and failures to appear.8 Court ordered all trial courts to ing warrants for unpaid fines, appear.
-Massachusetts Justice Gaziano, Commonwealth of Massachusetts Supreme Judicial Court Order The Supreme Judicial Court ruled that people held pretrial on have not been found dangerous or charged with a violent or o excluded offenses are entitled to a hearing within two busines filing their motions.
+Kentucky Kentucky, Chief Justice John Minton Jr. Letter to state judges and court clerks Chief Justice John Minton Jr. told state's judges and court clerks to release jail inmates "as quickly as we can" noting, "jails are susceptible to worse-case scenarios due to the close proximity of people and the number of pre-existing conditions," and that courts have the responsibility "to work with jailers and other county officials to safely release as many defendants as we can as quickly as we can."7 Maine State of Maine Superior Court, Chief Justice Mullen and District Court Chief Judge Sparaco and Deputy Chief Judge French Emergency Order • The Superior Court and District Court ordered all trial courts to immediately vacate all outstanding warrants for unpaid fines, restitution, fees, and failures to appear.
+8 Massachusetts Justice Gaziano, Commonwealth of Massachusetts Supreme Judicial Court Order • The Supreme Judicial Court ruled that people held pretrial on bail and have not been found dangerous or charged with a violent or otherwise excluded offenses are entitled to a hearing within two business days of filing their motions.
 At the hearings, they will be entitled to a rebuttable presumption of release.
-The court also ordered the Department of Correction and each sheriff to provide daily re the number of COVID-19 tests, the number of positive results people in their custody, correctional officers, and staff; as wel number of people released pursuant to the order's procedures guidance.
-The court urged the parole board to expedite hearin parole-eligible individuals.
-The Supreme Judicial Court ruled that people held pretrial on bail and have not been found dangerous or charged with a violent or otherwise excluded offenses are entitled to a hearing within two business days of filing their motions.
-At the hearings, they will be entitled to a rebuttable presumption of release.
 The court also ordered the Department of Correction and each sheriff to provide daily reports on the number of COVID-19 tests, the number of positive results for all people in their custody, correctional officers, and staff; as well as the number of people released pursuant to the order's procedures and guidance.
 The court urged the parole board to expedite hearings of parole-eligible individuals.
-Michigan Chief Justice Bridget M. McCormack, Michigan Supreme Court Joint Statement In a Joint statement, Chief Justice McCormack urged judges to the statutory authority they have to reduce and suspend jail sen for people who do not pose a public safety risk[,] release far people on their own recognizance while they await their day in court[a]nd judges should use probation and treatment progra jail alternatives.
-10 In a Joint statement, Chief Justice McCormack urged judges to "use the statutory authority they have to reduce and suspend jail sentences for people who do not pose a public safety risk[,] release far more people on their own recognizance while they await their day in court[a]nd judges should use probation and treatment programs as jail alternatives.
+9 Michigan Chief Justice Bridget M. McCormack, Michigan Supreme Court Joint Statement • In a Joint statement, Chief Justice McCormack urged judges to "use the statutory authority they have to reduce and suspend jail sentences for people who do not pose a public safety risk[,] release far more people on their own recognizance while they await their day in court[a]nd judges should use probation and treatment programs as jail alternatives.
 10